anlutro/botologist/README.md

 ### Architecture

-`ircbot/__main__.py` is the main entry point for running the bot.
+`botologist/__main__.py` is the main entry point for running the bot.
 It reads the config file, sets up logging, instantiates the Bot object and starts the bot's IRC connection.

-The `ircbot/irc.py` module contains IRC abstractions with classes such as Server, Connection, Client and so on.
+The `botologist/irc.py` module contains IRC abstractions with classes such as Server, Connection, Client and so on.

-The `ircbot/bot.py` module contains 1 main class: `ircbot.bot.Bot` - which extends `ircbot.irc.Client` and adds bot-like features such as keeping track of what users are present in channels, as well as the ability to add commands, replies and timed repeating tasks via plugins.
+The `botologist/bot.py` module contains 1 main class: `botologist.bot.Bot` - which extends `botologist.irc.Client` and adds bot-like features such as keeping track of what users are present in channels, as well as the ability to add commands, replies and timed repeating tasks via plugins.

-The core plugin classes and functionality is defined in `ircbot/plugin.py`.
-Various plugins extend the `ircbot.plugin.Plugin` class to provide a plugin.
+The core plugin classes and functionality is defined in `botologist/plugin.py`.
+Various plugins extend the `botologist.plugin.Plugin` class to provide a plugin.
 Plugins can be associated with channels via the `config.yml` file.

 Plugins define functionality such as commands, replies, join handlers and tickers via method decorators.
 The best way to see how to do this is to look at an existing plugin.